Introduction to Entity Framework Core

 - Why We Need to Use Entity Framework Core over EF 6.x?

 - Differences Between EF Core and EF6

 Entity Framework (EF) Core is an ORM (Object-Relational Mapper) Framework for data access in .NET Core.
 It was released along with .NET Core and is an Extensible, Lightweight, Open Source, and Cross-Platform Version of Entity Framework data access technology.
 It works on multiple operating systems like Windows, Mac, and Linux.

 The Entity Framework is an Object/Relational Mapping (O/RM) framework that maps objects to relational databases.
 EF Core is designed to work with .NET Core applications but can also be used with standard .NET Framework applications based on Framework 4.5 or higher.
 The following diagram shows the supported types of applications that we can develop using EF Core.

 What is ORM?

+Let us understand why we need to use the ORM Framework with an example.
 Suppose we want to develop an application to manage the students of a college.
-In order to do this, we may need to create classes such as Student, Department, Address, etc. Technically we called these classes as Domain classes.
+To do this, we may need to create classes such as Student, Department, Address, etc. Technically, we called these classes Domain classes or business objects.

 EF Core Development Approaches: